kukuu/monitoring-observability/README.md

 ```

-ii.
-Configure Prometheus to scrape metrics from the backend.
+Next, configure Prometheus to scrape metrics from the backend.

 ### Prometheus Configuration